heseltime/heseltime.github.io/_notes/Public/LIFT_C and OIS Community Call for Fellows!.md

 # Fellows and Skills

-This is an open call and anyone with any skills is welcome!
+This is an open call and anyone with any skills is welcome, despite the listings above.
+These might also include:

 * CS and/or Software Engineering
 * AI, Data Science and LLMs